Think about the upcoming handover and notice how you feel.

 · Expect it to go well.
 If memories of the past disasters are playing on the loop and bring up anxiety – see if you can imagine feeling calm and having an easy and smooth handover.

 Don’t feel you have to do apply every single one of these tips.
 Pick the ones you resonate with it and give it a go.
 Most importantly – notice and celebrate little wins along the way.
 Soon they will add up to a more peaceful handover.
-If you would like further support with creating peaceful handovers - book a free discovery call here.
+If you would like further support with creating peaceful handovers - book a free initial conversation here.